xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Apr.
+25, 2023
+   * Complete Activity 3.4.2.
+Let me know if you want to present.
+   * Start working on Week 14 Assignment in WileyPLUS.
+   * Goal for this week's quiz: 8,9,17,18,19,20.

+ * Apr.
+20, 2023
+   * Finish Week 13 Assignment in WileyPLUS.

+ * Apr.
 18, 2023
    * Complete Activity 3.3.3 Part (a) to (c), Activity 3.1.2 and 3.1.3.
 Let me know if you want to present.
    * Start working on Week 13 Assignment in WileyPLUS.